yerinsmgmt/markdowns/send.md

 # 19. Discovery questions to use in the meeting

-> **In plain words.** What to ask in the meeting.
-Do not pick their department for them; ask where the time goes and let them tell you.
+> **In plain words.** The questions to ask in the meeting.
+The point is not to walk in and tell them which department needs help.
+Ask where their time actually goes, and let them tell you.

 You should not decide which department needs the training.